dixiyao/dixiyao.github.io/content/blog_posts/codewriting.md

 +++
 author = "Dixi Yao"
-title = "Write High-quality code" date = "2024-07-11"
+title = "Write High-quality Code" date = "2024-07-11"
 +++

-*!NOTE!
-This Blog is under continuing updating.*

 ## Some Experience to Share For Writing Good Code
 During my experience of researching and doing projects, I believe it is always very helpful to manage good code.
 Clear code with good annotations will help us complete projects and develop products more smoothly.